burhanloey/MyTimetable/README.md

 1. **As soon as the app is loaded**.
 You can specify which file to be loaded in ```scripts/main.js```.
 2. **Drag and drop the file**.
 This feature is disabled by default.
 To enable it, remove ```display: none;``` from ```#drop``` in ```stylesheets/style.css```.

+### Deployment
+It is suggested to compress the JavaScript file before it is deployed.
+You can use sites like [JSCompress.com](http://jscompress.com/), or any uglifier implementation.

 ### Libraries
 - jQuery
 - Bootstrap